Artan Bano

-Artan Bano (born 17 February 1966 in Lushnja) is a retired Albanian international football player, who currently is head coach at Albanian Second Division side Egnatia.
+Artan Bano (born 17 February 1966 in Lushnja) is a retired Albanian international football player, who currently is head coach at Albanian Second Division side Lushnja.

 International career

 He made his debut for Albania in a February 1993 FIFA World Cup qualification match at home against Northern Ireland and earned a total of 7 caps, scoring no goals.
 His final international was an August 1996 friendly match against Greece.